 While many online paint visualizers offer up fanciful sample rooms that are almost too good to be true, Benjamin Moore Personal Color Viewer has a number of sample rooms that may feel more ordinary, and thus more familiar and accessible, to many homeowners.

 02 of 03

 Sherwin-Williams' famous logo "Cover the Earth" is fairly close to reality.
-With well over 4,500 locations, Sherwin-Williams probably has a store near to you.
+With thousands of locations, Sherwin-Williams probably has a store near to you.
 This allows you to act on any color inspirations that may strike you when working with the Sherwin Williams ColorSnap Paint Visualizer for the web, Android, iPhone, or iPad.